 The market's competitive landscape witnesses a multitude of players vying for market share.
 Dedicated BNPL providers, banks, tech giants like Apple, and other financial institutions have entered the fray, intensifying competition and spurring innovations within the BNPL space.

-The year 2024 is anticipated to mark a pivotal phase in BNPL's trajectory.
+2025 is anticipated to mark a pivotal phase in BNPL's trajectory.
 Regulatory scrutiny, concerns regarding responsible lending, and data privacy issues loom on the horizon, prompting industry stakeholders to navigate a potentially more regulated landscape.

 BNPL providers are ready to innovate further, diversify their offerings, and extend their services into brick-and-mortar commerce.
 Apple's introduction of Apple Pay Later exemplifies the potential disruptions within the market, foretelling a future where seamless digital wallet integration becomes the norm.